orzehhowski/minesweeper/README.md

 # minesweeper
 minesweeper game is really cool and underestimated

-You can start it in simple way, typing these 3 commands:
+You can start it in simple way, typing these 2 commands:

-`$ npm init`

 `$ npm install`